HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor issue with the masterly font.

-Fixed minor UI bug with the loading-action module.
+Improved the UI of the loading-action utility.

-Fixed minor bug with the pluralWidgetProperty utility.